 Current Mazda Logo Emblem: Not too old

-Seven years down the line, Mazda brought in a new V-shape wings logo standing for “growth” and “improvement”.
-The wings were enclosed in a dynamic circle symbolizing its readiness to spread wings in the 21st century.
+Seven years later, Mazda introduced a new logo featuring V-shaped wings, which represented concepts of “growth” and “improvement.”
+These wings were enclosed within a dynamic circle, symbolizing the company’s readiness to expand and make progress in the 21st century.
 In Mazda’s own words:

 Capturing the spirit of Mazda, the stylized “M” evokes an image of wings in flight and symbolizes the Mazda’s flight toward the future.
 The “V” in the centre of the “M” spreads out like an opening fan, representing the creativity, vitality, flexibility and passion that is Mazda.

-The Mazda logo was refreshed in 2015, refining the colors and giving a three-dimensional treatment to the Mazda monogram.
+In 2015, the Mazda logo underwent a refresh, which involved refining the colors and providing a three-dimensional treatment to the Mazda monogram.

 Hi,